Manage published listings

 - Edit Photos & Documents: manage listing media and PDF documents

-- Status & Duration: mark a listing sold out, reactivate it, or renew an expired listing
+- Status & Duration: mark a listing sold out, reactivate it, extend it, or renew an expired listing

 - View Live Listing: open the public listing page and confirm what buyers see